Biden to unveil first Cabinet picks on Tuesday, envisions scaled-down inauguration

 Attempts to thwart certification of vote tallies have failed thus far in courts in Pennsylvania, Georgia, Michigan and Arizona.
 U.S. District Judge Matthew Brann, in dismissing the Pennsylvania lawsuit on Saturday, compared the Trump team’s arguments claiming voter fraud to a “Frankenstein’s Monster” that was “haphazardly stitched together” using meritless legal arguments and speculative accusations.

+“Sidney Powell is practicing law on her own,” Trump campaign lawyers Rudy Giuliani and Jenna Ellis said in the statement.
+“She is not a member of the Trump Legal Team.
+She is also not a lawyer for the President in his personal capacity.”

+Both Giuliani and Ellis attended the Thursday news conference alongside Powell.
+Powell did not immediately respond to a request for comment.

-Trump’s campaign said on Sunday that it was appealing Brann’s decision to the U.S. 3rd Circuit Court of Appeals.
+Trump’s campaign also said it was appealing Brann’s decision to the 3rd U.S. Circuit Court of Appeals.
 Pennsylvania is expected to certify its election results on Monday.

-Trump’s campaign has also filed a petition for another recount in Georgia.
-A previous laborious hand recount reaffirmed Biden’s victory by a margin of more than 12,000 votes in the southern state, a longtime Republican bastion in presidential elections.
+Trump’s campaign has filed a petition for another recount in Georgia.
+A previous laborious hand recount reaffirmed Biden’s victory by a margin of more than 12,000 votes in the Southern state, a longtime Republican bastion in presidential elections.

 ‘NATIONAL EMBARRASSMENT’

-Some of Trump’s fellow Republicans in Congress are now breaking ranks though many, including the most senior ones, have not.
+Some of Trump’s fellow Republicans are now breaking ranks, although many, including the most senior ones in Congress, have not.

 Former New Jersey Governor Chris Christie, who has served as a Trump adviser, called the president’s legal team a “national embarrassment.”